lesterbp/basic-docker/README.md

 Same as `make shell` but will not run `npm install` thus the extra "l" in the shelll because it's a bit lighter ;-)

-# print the logs of the running app container
+# print the logs of the containers
 `make logs`

-List down the logs inside the container, this assumes that the container name is basic-docker_app_1 but it could sometimes change.
-You may do `docker ps` to list down all running containers

 # go inside the actual running app container
-`make goInside`
+`make exec`

-Goes inside the started app, it assumes container name is basic-docker_app_1.
+Goes inside the started app.
 Might be useful when you want to take a look inside the container of a running app.